cvs-health/testaro/README.md

 Tenon recommends giving it a public URL rather than giving it the content of a page, if possible.
 So, it is best to give the `withNewContent` property of the `tenonRequest` command the value `true`, unless the page is not public.

+If a `tenon` test is included in a script, environment variables named `TENON_USER` and `TENON_PASSWORD` must exist, with your Tenon username and password, respectively, as their values.
+You can obtain those from [Tenon](https://tenon.io/documentation/overview).

 ###### Continuum

 The `continuum` test makes use of the files in the `continuum` directory.
 The test inserts the contents of all three files into the page as scripts and then uses them to perform the tests of the Continuum package.